arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ### Compatible USB Memory Sticks

 Any USB-C® memory stick should work with Opta® devices and the `Arduino_UnifiedStorage` library.
-The following USB-C® memory sticks have been officially tested by the Arduino Team and are known to be fully compatible with Opta® devices:
+However, the following USB-C® memory sticks have been officially tested by the Arduino Team and are known to be fully compatible with Opta® devices and the `Arduino_UnifiedStorage` library:

 - Kingston® DataTraveler® 80 M USB-C 256 GB Flash Drive
 - SanDisk® Ultra® Dual Drive USB Type-C 64 GB Flash Drive